Anytime valid and asymptotically optimal inference driven by predictive recursion: PRe-processes

-A few remarks concerning the above conclusions are in order.
-First, consider the case where $K(P^\star, \model_0) > 0$, which is our primary interest here.
-Our claim above is that the growth rate $\Delta(P^\star; \model_0, \convex)$ is ``optimal'' which deserves some explanation.
-Start with the simple case of a simple-versus-simple test, i.e., $\model_0 = \{P_0\}$ and $\model_1 = \convex = \{P_1\}$.
-Then the usual likelihood ratio is an e-process and, if $P^\star=P_1$, then the growth rate is $K(P_1, P_0)$, which agrees with $\Delta$ in \eqref{eq:growth.rate}.
-That one cannot get a faster growth rate by replacing the alternative $P_1$ in the e-process by something else is a consequence of Gibbs's inequality \citep[e.g.,][]{shafer.betting}.
-As \citet{evalues.review} write: ``in a simple versus simple test, the likelihood ratio is growth rate optimal.''
-More generally, if we are committed to defining an e-process with ``$\sup_{p_0 \in \model_0} p_0(X^n)$'' in the denominator, then the leading term $K(P^\star, \model_0)$ in the growth rate \eqref{eq:growth.rate} is unavoidable.
-In that case, the only input the user has in the construction is the choice of ``$\hat q(X^n)$'' in the numerator.
-If a commitment is made to choose ``$\hat q$'' in the convex hull $\convex$, then there is no choice of numerator that can achieve a larger growth rate than that in \eqref{eq:growth.rate}.
+A few remarks about Theorem~\ref{thm:efficient} are in order.
+We focus our attention here on the typical case where $\kappa^\star(\model_0) = K(P^\star, \model_0)$.
+First, the non-null case where $K(P^\star, \model_0) > K(P^\star, \convex)$ is of primary interest.
+This, again, is because $\convex$ is judged to be an acceptable nonparametric model, so surely a non-null $P^\star$ is closer to $\convex$ than to $\model_0$.
+We claim that the growth rate $\Delta(P^\star; \model_0, \convex)$ is ``optimal'' which deserves explanation.
+In the simple-versus-simple case, with $\model_0 = \{P_0\}$ and $\convex = \{P_1\}$, ``the likelihood ratio is growth rate optimal'' \citep{evalues.review} and its growth rate $K(P_1, P_0)$ agrees with \eqref{eq:growth.rate}.
+More generally, given a commitment to maximum $\model_0$-likelihood in the e-process denominator, the user's only input in the e-process construction is the choice of ``$\hat q(X^n)$'' in the numerator.
+If this $\hat q$ is constrained to $\convex$, then there is no choice of numerator that can achieve a larger first-order asymptotic growth rate than that in \eqref{eq:growth.rate}.
 This can also be compared to the growth rates in \citet{grunwald.safetest}.
-Indeed, if the true $P^\star$ was {\em known} and used as the ``alternative'' in the construction of their class of candidate e-values, then their solution is, by definition, growth rate optimal and its growth rate agrees with that in Theorem~\ref{thm:efficient}.
-The rate cannot be better when the true $P^\star$ is unknown, hence our PRe-process must be growth rate optimal too.
-Of course, other methods may have the same or similar asymptotic growth rate, but their rate cannot be faster than ours.
+Indeed, if the true $P^\star$ was {\em known} and used in their e-value's numerator, then their solution is, by definition, growth rate optimal and its first-order growth rate agrees with that in Theorem~\ref{thm:efficient}.
+Since the growth rate cannot be better when the true $P^\star$ is unknown, our $\pr$e-process must be asymptotically optimal in the above sense too.